10 Ways to Get Fined or Arrested in Thailand

 Temples in ThailandAlways take some time to read the temple rules before entering and you can't do it wrong.

 In 1908, a draconian law called Lese Majeste was established to state that defaming or insulting the Thai royal family is considered a crime that entails three to fifteen years of imprisonment.
 This includes stepping on a Thai Baht.
 So move your leg quickly if you accidentally step on it.
 The same goes with their invited foreign guests.
 Nor is it ok to talk about the king, the queen, the heirs publicly.
-According to Wikipedia, more than 700 cases violating Lese Majeste were filed in the past 10 years.
-It is better to be conscious of this rule since slips of the tongue is so easily, otherwise, you will find yourself in hot water.
+According to Wikipedia, more than 700 cases of violating Lese Majeste were filed in the past 10 years.
+It is better to be conscious of this rule since slips of the tongue are so easily, otherwise, you will find yourself in hot water.

 Thailand national flagThe sequence of the three colors is also something worth noting to avoid faux pas.

-If you think there is a chance, read this from the website of Thai Embassy: "Violators of laws related to illicit drugs, e.g., having and holding for use, or being a producer, seller, or transporter are subject to the death sentence."
+If you think there is a chance, read this from the website of the Thai Embassy: "Violators of laws related to illicit drugs, e.g., having and holding for use, or being a producer, seller, or transporter are subject to the death sentence."
 You read it right – the death sentence, a blanket ban.
-The Thai government has been striving to crack down drugs since a decade ago so this is a big deal to bear in mind.
-Although western violators may face a less harsh penalty, it is still possible.
-Highly touristy islands known for full-moon parties are the places where recreational drugs are commonplace, but make no mistake since you have known it is a definite no-no now.
+The Thai government has been striving to crack down on drugs since a decade ago so this is a big deal to bear in mind.
+Although Western violators may face a less harsh penalty, it is still possible.
+Highly touristy islands known for full-moon parties are the places where recreational drugs are commonplace but make no mistake since you have known it is a definite no-no now.

-Congratulations - now you are clued up on the ways to get fined or arrested in Thailand, so you have had an idea of how to play it safe.
-To ensure a more hassle-free holiday and avoid any unintentional law-breaking behavior, it is suggested have a local guide around, even just for a knowledgeable, pleasant company!
+Congratulations - now you are clued up on the ways to get fined or arrested in Thailand, so you have an idea of how to play it safe.
+To ensure a more hassle-free holiday and avoid any unintentional law-breaking behavior, it is suggested to have a local guide around, even just for knowledgeable, pleasant company!
 Go no further – send a free inquiry on our site to get a tailor-made itinerary.

 Quick Question